grafana/clickhouse-datasource/README.md

 ### Ad Hoc Filters

-Ad hoc filters are only supported with version 22.7+ of ChickHouse.
+Ad hoc filters are only supported with version 22.7+ of ClickHouse.

 Ad hoc filters allow you to add key/value filters that are automatically added to all metric queries that use the specified data source, without being